caspermeijn/wallabag-api/wallabag-api/README.md

 # Wallabag client API

-Provides types and functions for interacting with a Wallabag server.
+Provides types and functions for interacting with a [Wallabag][wallabag] server API.

-## Info
+## About

-To view the docs, use cargo to generate and open them (from within the cloned repo).
+To view the docs, use cargo to generate and open them:

 ```
 cargo doc --open -p wallabag-api
 ```

-Info from @j0k3r:

-> url & origin_url are both the url of the content you saved.
-Usually they are the same but when you save a bit.ly link, it'll be in the origin_url and the resolved url of the shortlint will be in url
-> and the purpose of user info in entries is because we plan to share info between user in an instance.
-It's not yet available.
-No ETA too.

-TODO: use this info in api docs

-## supported endpoints:
+## supported API endpoints:

+All API endpoints are implemented except for the `/api/*/list{,s}`.
+I don't plan on implementing support for those unless there is a good reason to.

 - [X] DELETE `/api/annotations/{annotation}.{_format}`
       Removes an annotation.